ehsanpo/wp-starter/README.md

 If you're dev user is not the same as your local user you need to set the environment variable `DEVUSER`:

 `DEVUSER=cookiemonster fly deploy:dev`

+#### Slack
+Put your slackWebhookUri & slackChannal flightplan.js then run `DEVUSER=cookiemonster fly deploy:dev --slack` to send a notification to Slack

 ### To a new environment